-Hemorrhagic Strokes are caused by the blood vessel in the brain bursting (hemorrhaging) or leaking.
-These are less common, the blood spills into or around the brain and causes swelling and pressure.
-This can damage the cells and tissue in the brain.

-Ischemic Strokes are caused when a blood vessel carrying blood to the brain is blocked by a clot.
-This causes blood to not be able to reach the brain.
+Hemorrhagic Strokes are caused by a blood vessel in the brain bursting (hemorrhaging) or leaking, causing swelling and pressure.
+Ischemic Strokes happen when a blood vessel to the brain is blocked by a clot, causing blood to not be able to reach parts of the brain.
 High blood pressure is the most common risk factor for this type of stroke.
+Clot busting drugs used at the onset of a stroke may reduce the damage caused by this type of stroke.

 The problems caused by a stroke depend a lot on where the stroke occurred in the brain and how much of the brain was effected.
-Every stroke in unique.
-But strokes typically affect people in similar ways.

-The effects of a stroke depend on many factors, they include the location of the obstruction and how much tissue is damaged.
-Because one side of the brain controls the opposite side of the body complications can occur on one side of the body.
+Every stroke in unique, but strokes typically affect people in similar ways.
+The left side of the brain controls the right side of the body, and the left side of the brain controls the right side of the body.